 We suppress our emotions, yet they still disable us

-For many of us, having grown up in an era of personal development and with the phrase ‘emotional intelligence’ being in common parlance since Daniel Goldman coined the term in the 90s, we have learned to contain our feelings about our obnoxious work colleague, family member or neighbour, or at least self-manage (often through gritted teeth) in their presence so we don’t appear to be the one with the problem.
+For many of us, having grown up in an era of personal development and with the phrase ‘emotional intelligence’ being in common parlance since Daniel Goldman coined the term in the 90s.
+We have learned to contain our feelings about our obnoxious work colleague, family member or neighbour.
+Or at least self-manage in their presence so we don’t appear to be the one with the problem.

 So we may not be someone who is openly hostile, getting into heated arguments and forcing our opinion down someone else’s throat, but containing ourselves and keeping a lid on our emotions is still costing us.
-Instead of shouting and raging at them we may have managed to avoid having an outburst, but these kind of encounters leave us feeling drained, upset, vowing to avoid them or heading to the nearest bottle of wine to drown our sorrows.
+Instead of shouting and raging at them we may have managed to avoid having an outburst.
+However, these kinds of encounters leave us feeling drained, upset, vowing to avoid them or heading to the nearest bottle of wine to drown our sorrows.

 It’s inevitable that, at times, we’ll come across other people whom we experience as unfair, incompetent, arrogant or simply downright annoying.
 And no matter how emotionally intelligent we are, the way some people behave would drive a saint to lose their cool.

 Repressed emotion breeds conflict